-Getting a family friend to to my wedding photography?
+Thinking of getting a family member or friend to do your wedding photography?

-When I started out, I was advised by a seasoned professional that it would take me 6 months to be feel fully confident enough to handle all the requirements that make up wedding photography.
-I found this hard to believe but it was sound advise.
-I am glad I did not take on my own weddings until I had experienced several weddings as a 'second shooter’.
+When I started out, I was advised by a seasoned professional that it would take me 6 months to feel fully confident enough to handle all the requirements that make up wedding photography.
+I found this hard to believe but it was sound advice.
+I'm glad I didn't take on my own weddings until I had experienced several weddings as a 'second shooter’.
 There is much to learn and manage.
-This can include planning, lighting variations, anticipating key moments, time management, registration rules, working with other suppliers, pace, differing equipment choice, plus a whole list of unseen issues such as insurance, duplicate equipment, contingency planning, batteries, cards, bad weather lighting, professional post production skills and software, print preparation, album design skills, and on.
+This can include planning, lighting variations, anticipating key moments, time management, registration rules, working with other suppliers, pace, differing equipment choice, plus a whole list of unseen issues such as insurance, duplicate equipment, contingency planning, spare batteries, cards, bad weather lighting, professional post-production skills and software, print preparation, album design skills, and on!

-With all the costs and time dedicated to weddings, it is so important to ensure you have professional photographs to bring back all those memories for a lifetime.
+With all the costs and time dedicated to weddings, it's so important to ensure you have professional photographs to bring back all those memories for a lifetime.